Lemon Poppy Seed Muffins

 Once cooled, prepare the glaze by combining powdered sugar and lemon juice until smooth.
 Drizzle or dip the muffin tops for that perfect sweet-tart finish that makes these muffins truly special.

-Lemon Poppy Seed Muffins Pin it
+Lemon Poppy Seed Muffins Save

 Lemon Poppy Seed Muffins | recipesvaleria.com